michaelbarton/bioinformatics-zen/content/markup/decomplected-workflows/longform/makefiles.markdown

 The Makefile example above defines two tasks, each generating a file.
 In the example these are the files `one.txt` and `two.txt`.
-In this workflow the generation of the file `two.txt` is dependent on the generation of `one.txt.` Calling `make` at the command line will evaluate these targets in the order defined by the Makefile.
+In this workflow the generation of the file `two.txt` is dependent on the generation of `one.txt.` Calling `make` at the command line will evaluate these targets in the top-to-bottom order defined in the Makefile.

-The anatomy of a makefile target is therefore a target file and the required dependencies on the first line, and the shell commands to create the target file on the subsequent indented lines.
-Makefiles are then created by chaining these targets together where the output file from one target becomes the dependency for another.
+The anatomy of a makefile target is therefore a line with the name of a file to create and the dependencies required to do this.
+Shell commands to generate the target file are on subsequent indented lines.
+Makefiles are then created by chaining these targets together where one output file from one target is the dependency for another.

 I have started using GNU Make in my computational projects because this syntax allows for very simple specification of a computational workflow.
 The dependency system ensures that each target file is regenerated if any earlier steps change.
 This therefore make computational projects very reproducible.
-So far however I have described how GNU Make works, in the sections below I will further describe the advantages of this approach.
+I have briefly have how GNU Make works, and in the sections below I will describe the advantages of using GNU Make.

 ## Build workflows independent of any language

-When I wrote my original post on ['Organised Bioinformatics Experiments'][organised] I programmed mostly in Ruby.
+When I wrote my original post on ['Organised Bioinformatics Experiments'][organised] I programmed mainly in Ruby.
 Therefore using the Ruby-based Rake as a build tool made sense as I could write in the programming language I was most familiar with.

 [organised]: /post/organised-bioinformatics-experiments/

-In the last two years I've been experimenting with other languages programming languages such as Erlang and Clojure.
-I feel that in future I will continue to broaden the languages I use and include them in research workflows.
+In the last two years I've been experimenting with other languages such as Erlang and Clojure.
+I feel that in future I will continue to try new languages I use and include them in research.
 Therefore the advantage of using Make over Rake is that every workflow step is simply a call to the shell and rather than being tied to a specific programming language.
 This allows me to use the shell to call scripts written in any language.

 In my my current process I package up my analysis code into scripts and call these from the Makefile.
 Separating each analysis step into a single file makes